alexravi/IIT-PREDICTOR/README.md

 # IIT-PREDICTOR

-IIT-PREDICTOR is a web application that predicts the chances of admission into Indian Institutes of Technology (IITs) based on JEE Main and Advanced scores.
+IIT-PREDICTOR is a web application that predicts the chances of admission into Indian Institutes of Technology (IITs) based on JEE Advanced scores.
 It aims to assist students in understanding their likelihood of getting admitted to the prestigious IITs and helps them make informed decisions about their academic future.

 ## Features

-- Predicts admission chances: The application uses machine learning algorithms to predict the chances of admission into IITs based on JEE Main and Advanced scores.
+- Predicts admission chances: The application predict the chances of admission into IITs based on JEE Main and Advanced scores.
 - Multiple IIT predictions: Users can get predictions for various IITs and courses to explore different options.
 - User-friendly interface: The web application provides an intuitive and user-friendly interface for inputting scores and viewing predictions.
 - Data visualization: The application provides graphical representations of data to help users understand the prediction results effectively.